 Yes we do!
 Each unit is allowed up to two 4-legged pets and a reasonable number of other pets (birds, fish, reptiles).

-General rules of good pet-ownership apply: Dogs must be on-leash within the co-op grounds and members are responsible for picking up after their pets.
+General rules of good pet-ownership apply: dogs must be on-leash within the co-op grounds and members are responsible for picking up after their pets.

 Stove